V473r10/V473r10/README.md

 🏦 I am presently working at Quaris Soluciones (UY).
 A tech company that develop solutions for banks and financial entities, mainly for the loyalty area.

-🤝 If you think we can collaborate on cool projects.
-Let me know, don't doubt it.
+🤝 If you think we can collaborate on cool projects, let me know, don't doubt it.

 <!---
 V473r10/V473r10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.